Max-Noren/Blue/README.txt

 * display.php -> Contain functions that display output data

 ### Extra
-* 'style.css' contain CSS for startup interface style elements.
+* 'style.css' contain a majority of CSS code for style elements such as startup interface and table.

 * The ‘test’ folder is for future potential tests if deemed necessary.